Tips for teaching yourself music 1

 2. Practice

 No skill can be acquired without practice and perseverance.
-And while it may not make you perfect, it will definitely make you progress.
+And while it may not make you perfect, it will make you progress.
 While listening or watching others will help, it is only when you will practice those techniques yourselves that you will truly learn and gain confidence.

 RELATED ARTICLES :